Quick Answer

-Economic news is a catch-all for any information concerning the economy.
-This includes, but is not limited to, topics on trade agreements, employment rates, and local and national government spending.
-Moreover, economic news can also be used to describe politically-charged sections of the press, such as the business section of a newspaper, or the financial counterparts of news programs such as Wall Street Week.
+The term “economic news” is a catch-all for any information concerning the economy.
+This includes topics on trade agreements, employment rates, and local and national government spending.
+It can also describe politically-charged sections of the press, such as the business section of a newspaper, or the financial counterparts of news programs such as Wall Street Week.

 Categories Of Economic News

-1. Macroeconomic News: Macroeconomic news breaks out from big-picture issues, such as the economy at large, to small glimpses of what is happening in the economy.
-Economic data is typically provided by governments and international organizations that offer a wide variety of information on the state of their economies and those around them.
+- Macroeconomic News: Macroeconomic news breaks out from big-picture issues, such as the economy at large, to small glimpses of what is happening in the economy.
+Data is typically provided by governments and international organizations, such as the International Monetary Fund and the World Bank, that offer a wide variety of information on the state of their economies and those around them.

 Examples of Macroeconomic News:

 a.
-GDP – Gross Domestic Product, a measure of the size of an economy, is a commonly used statistic to understand the state of an economy’s health.
-One important aspect of GDP is the change in GDP that it records.
-When there is a change in GDP, it can tell us if the economy is growing or shrinking.
+GDP – Gross Domestic Product, a measure of the size of an economy, is a commonly used statistic to understand the state of an economy’s health, as tracked and published quarterly by the Bureau of Economic Analysis (BEA).
+One important aspect of GDP is the change it records from one period to the next.
+That change can signal whether the economy is growing or shrinking.

 b.
 Unemployment – The unemployment rate measures the percentage of the labor force that is not working at the time but is looking for work.
-This statistic gives an idea as to how many people are against a certain amount of jobs.
+This statistic, published monthly by the Bureau of Labor Statistics (BLS), gives an idea as to how many people are against a certain amount of jobs.
 An increase in this number means more people are unemployed, while a decrease means more jobs are available.

 Much like macroeconomic news, microeconomic news comes from a variety of sources.
-Some examples of sources of microeconomic information include:
+Some examples include:

-• International bodies like the World Bank’s World Economic Outlook, Government institutions, such as the Bureau of Labor Statistics or the US Census Bureau, Private companies, like Morgan Stanley or General Electric and Private individuals and organizations, such as economists such as Professor Larry Summers or business leaders such as Mark Zuckerberg
+• International bodies like the World Bank’s World Development Report, Government institutions such as the Bureau of Labor Statistics or the US Census Bureau, Private companies like Morgan Stanley or General Electric, and private individuals and organizations such as economists like Professor Larry Summers or business leaders such as Mark Zuckerberg.

 Examples of Microeconomic News: